6 Myrtle Court, Bramblebury, The Shire

 First, though, she had to face Ma’s talking-to.
 She dropped the stick, picked up her lute from the wall and started walking home, not quite in a straight line.
 While her head still pounded, and while she dreaded the harsh words that waited for her, she felt better than she had done for quite a while.

-Brockenborings, ponies and lute-playing.
+Brockenborings, ponies, dogs and lute-playing.
 And most of all: biscuits!